-- 2.3 a) Does your local keep all of its money in a chequing account? b) Do you think there is excess money sitting in the local's hank accounts that could be - in the local's bank accounts that could be earning more interest if it was invested in a term deposit or a GIC?
+2.3 a) Does your local keep all of its money in a chequing account? b) Do you think there is excess money sitting in the local's bank accounts that could be earning more interest if it was invested in a term deposit or a GIC?